muskeg/short-url/README.md

   * High availability
   * Easy scaling

-However, business requirements asked for greater control over the infrastructure.
-This is why I decided to go for a Kubernetes deployment pipeline.
+However, business requirements asked for greater control over the infrastructure for possible on-premise deployment.
+This is why I decided to go for a Terraform-managed Kubernetes deployment pipeline.
 This allows for a more standardized pipeline across public and private environments where we only need to select the appropriate provider in our IaC platform.
 ### Application
 The application is a Flask application using a Redis datastore to store users' submitted data.
 Users provide an URL to the service which then serves a "shortened" URL.
 Shortened URL are linked to users so they can track and manage them (how often it was opened, remove them from index, etc.)
 ![application design](https://i.imgur.com/ntv6cFk.png)